 High stack height.

-We tested the New Balance FuelCell SuperComp Elite v4 in men's US size 9, as noted on the label.
+We tested the New Balance FuelCell SuperComp Elite v4 in men's U.S. size 9, as noted on the label.
 The color shown here is Cyber Jade with White and Black.
 Other color options for this shoe are limited, but depending on the region, you can also find it in colorways like White/Bleached Lime Glo/Hot Mango or White/Angora/Hot Mango.
 Wide versions are available for both men (2E) and women (D).

 The New Balance FuelCell SuperComp Elite v4 is a reliable super shoe.
-It offers a strong blend of cushioning, energy return, and stability, making it an appealing choice for most runners aiming for a personal best in their next race.
-While it's versatile enough for a wide range of athletes, elite or sub-elite runners seeking the absolute pinnacle of race-day performance might prefer lighter and more energetic options like the Nike Alphafly 3 or the adidas Adizero Adios Pro 3.
-Within the New Balance lineup, although visually similar at first glance, the New Balance FuelCell Rebel v4 significantly differs as it serves primarily as a lower-stack daily trainer rather than a max-cushioned racer.
-Despite the similar name, the New Balance FuelCell SuperComp Trainer v3 is actually a carbon-plated super trainer.
+It offers a strong blend of cushioning, energy return, and stability, making it an appealing choice for most runners seeking to achieve a personal best in their next race.
+While it's versatile enough for a wide range of athletes, elite or sub-elite runners seeking the absolute pinnacle of race-day performance may prefer lighter and more energetic options, such as the Nike Alphafly 3 or the adidas Adizero Adios Pro 3.
+If you are looking for a similarly approachable super shoe with decent stability but still want premium features and performance, check out the Diadora Gara Carbon 2.

 The Nike Vaporfly 3 and New Balance FuelCell SuperComp Elite v4 are both super shoes but cater to different priorities.
 The Nike is notably lighter, offering superior energy return and a more aggressive feel underfoot, making it a better choice for runners aiming for maximum efficiency for shorter races.
 On the other hand, the New Balance provides a more cushioned experience and enhanced stability.
 While the Nike excels in pure speed, the New Balance's versatility makes it a comfortable, reliable option suitable for a wider range of runners and racing scenarios.